SOLVE-IT-DF/solve-it-examples/forensic_workflow_example_forensic_imaging/README.md

-# Forensic workflow example: forensic Imaging
+# Forensic workflow example: forensic imaging

 ## Introduction
 This example shows how SOLVE-IT can be used to examine a forensic workflow and consider the weaknesses in the process and evaluate the mitigations in place.